basecue/django-rest-test/README.md

 ## Wildcards and uncertainity

 You can define expected output data with some level of uncertainty via wildcard.
-Python offers for it Ellipsis object, which is represented by syntax construct `...`.
+Python offers for it the Ellipsis object, which is represented by syntax construct `...`.

 ### `...` in list